lunatask/lunatask/README.md

 The app is early in development feature-wise, but it's pretty stable and already used by a couple of people.

-Support the project on [Patreon](https://www.patreon.com/mikekreeki) to join a private beta.
+Support the project on [Patreon](https://www.patreon.com/mikekreeki) and become an early adopter.